st-ty1/Artix_FreshTomato/README.md

 2. Also some of the files of both FT-repos need some small minor modifications.
 These mods are listed in attached files modification_FT_sources_arm.txt and modification_FT_sources_mips.txt (Mods will be rechecked fortnightly.)
    These modifications are needed as, e.g.:
+   - Arch Linux/Artix use more recent versions of applications, needed for building process (still valid for Debian 10; level more comparable with Ubuntu groovy and Debian 11).
    - Arch Linux/Artix based systems depends much more on shared libraries than Debian/Ubuntu sytems does, so building tools like libtool and pkgconfig are rather misdirected by presence of host shared libs and will fail.
    - Arch linux/Artix uses bash as non-interactive shell, whereas Debian/Ubuntu uses dash: o echo commands of both shells use different flags and escape sequences o with CD_COMPLAINS option is set within bash (default in bash >=4.4), multiple directory arguments to `cd' will cause error messages.